jvkiran/testrepo/README.md

 - the Data Provider, Data Consumer & Ambassadors into Slack channel #form-submissions
 - the Data Provider, Data Consumer & Ambassadors data into Google Sheets

+All above forms are built out from what's defined in [`src/data/forms.js`](src/data/forms.js).
+New fields can be added to all forms from there, but data sending for new fields still needs to be handled in the component in [`src/sections/Modal/ModalForm.js`](src/sections/Modal/ModalForm.js).

 ## SEO

 Dynamic `meta` tags for better search engine ranking can be achieved by using the SEO component on every page under `src/pages/`.
 Every created page in there requires the use of this component, with some props pushed to it, e.g.: